-Online marketplaces have given retailers easier access to consumers and benefit consumers through more choices and lower prices.
+Online marketplaces have given retailers easier access to consumers and benefit consumers through more choices, lower prices and convenience.

 At the same time, the online marketplaces have opened the European market to sellers from $3^{rd}$ countries whose products many times do not comply with EU rules on product safety, consumer rights, etc.